 The main unions you’ll need to keep in mind are the big three:

-For your project’s actors, and technical crew positions such as sound or camera assistants, union status can give you the confidence that the person has the expertise to get the job done.
+For your project’s actors, and technical crew positions such as sound designers or camera assistants, union status can give you the confidence that the person has the expertise to get the job done.

 That’s not to say non-union workers aren’t talented and can’t deliver the goods.
 And non-union workers are almost always less expensive to hire.
 It just comes down to the budget.